adityaxdiwakar/stella/README.md

 The bot is equipped with a simple "level" system for the charting command:

 1. 5 Minute
+2. Hourly
-2. Daily
+3. Daily
-3. Weekly
+4. Weekly
-4. Monthly
+5. Monthly

 These numbers can be appended to the command above, for example: ``?f2`` will bring up a daily futures chart.